CriticalCareClub/Kompendium/Text/999-Appendix/Literatur/index.md

   **Psychiatric morbidity in pediatric critical illness survivors: a comprehensive review of the literature.**
   Archives of pediatrics & adolescent medicine, 2010, 164, 377-385.

-  *To review the prevalence of psychiatric syndromes in pediatric critical illness survivors as well as to summarize data on vulnerabilities and pediatric intensive care unit exposures that may increase risk of developing these syndromes.
+  > To review the prevalence of psychiatric syndromes in pediatric critical illness survivors as well as to summarize data on vulnerabilities and pediatric intensive care unit exposures that may increase risk of developing these syndromes.
 MEDLINE (1966-2009), the Cochrane Library (2009, issue 3), and PsycINFO (1967-2009) as of August 9, 2009.
 Case-control, cross-sectional, prospective cohort and retrospective cohort studies as well as randomized controlled trials.
 Hospitalization for the treatment of a critical illness.
 Assessments of psychiatric symptoms/disorders at least once after discharge.
 Seventeen studies were eligible.
 The most commonly assessed psychiatric disorders were posttraumatic stress disorder and major depression.
-  ...
-Psychiatric morbidity appears to be a substantial problem for pediatric critical illness survivors.*
+  > Psychiatric morbidity appears to be a substantial problem for pediatric critical illness survivors.

 🗎 De Backer 2018
 : Daniel De Backer and Jean-Louis Vincent: